X-Ray Guided Injections in Brighton

 Dr Victor Wilk performs injections in accordance with the Spine Intervention Society – an internationally recognised organisation that sets standards in the practice of spine related procedures.
 The procedures are performed under X-ray guidance using the C-arm fluoroscope for maximum accuracy and safety.
-Proceures are usually performed at the Alfred Centre in Prahran as an outpatient with no cost for the hospital facilities.
+Procedures are performed at a number of locations, listed below.
 A fee is charged by Dr Victor Wilk which is claimable through Medicare.
 There is no need for private hospital Insurance.
 Brief descriptions of the procedures provided are outlined below;

 The coccyx is a common source of pain in people that spend too much time sitting or following a fall onto the buttocks.
 The small joints between the coccyx bones may become displaced or deformed over time and accessing those joints may require X-ray guidance.